 The launch was also marked by the signing of SKKNI API (National Work Competency Standards of Certified Integrity Officer / Ahli Pembangun Integritas) by the Minister of Manpower, Muhammad Hanif Dhakiri.
 The standard of competence is required for experts who work to build the integrity of a company.
-This is in line with the Supreme Court Regulation Number 13 Year 2016 on the Procedures for Handling Corruption Cases by Corporations.
+This is in line with the Supreme Court Regulation Number 13 the Year 2016 on the Procedures for Handling Corruption Cases by Corporations.

 Supervision of the private sector done by the Certified Integrity Officer is actually already done by the governments of Singapore (Corrupt Practices Investigation Bureau / CPIB) and Malaysia (Malaysia Anti-Corruption Commission / MACC).
-The authority of anti-corruption institutions in neighboring countries is not only limited to the supervision, but they also have been able to crack down companies that violate the law.
+The authority of anti-corruption institutions in neighboring countries is not only limited to supervision, but they also have been able to crack down on companies that violate the law.